Been denying your dreams?

 “I’m living the dream!”

 When I hear these phrases, something inside of me longs for my dreams to come true.
 Afterall, being aware and believing that nothing is impossible stimulates hope and joy in the depths of my heart.
 I define hope as: Hang Onto Positive Expectation.

 Last week, I was editing my memoir.
 There is a chapter in the book where I made a dream list.
 The year was 2014.

 Travel to Israel

 Write a book

 Get certified in Applied Positive Psychology

-Fast forward to the present moment, eight years later, and all of the above has been checked off the list except for Africa.
+Fast forward to the present moment, nine years later, and all of the above has been checked off the list except for Africa.
 Furthermore, 2016 stood as the year that most of these dreams were realized.